Call (888) 883-2483

 An increase in your disability rating can significantly change the benefits you are receiving, and many Veterans have lower ratings from the VA than they deserve.
 This is especially true of Veterans suffering from degenerative diseases – conditions with symptoms that worsen over time.

 Your disability rating from the VA can increase or decrease after the initial rating.
 The VA sometimes decreases a Veteran’s disability rating because it appears that their condition has progressively improved.
-However, after a Veteran’s disability rating has remained unchanged for five years or more, it is much harder for the VA to reduce their rating.
+However, the VA must let you know before they plan on reducing your rating and you are able to contest the reduction.

 Disability ratings can also increase over time.
 However, getting a positive change in your rating requires you to seek a reevaluation from the VA.
 The VA will assume that your condition has remained unchanged unless you have your rating assessed again.

-Because exposure to Agent Orange has been linked to degenerative diseases, your disability rating for exposure to the herbicide can go up as time passes.
+Because exposure to harmful chemicals has been linked to degenerative diseases, your disability rating for exposure to these agents can go up as time passes.
 Keep an eye on your symptoms – if they get worse, you should likely get your rating reevaluated.
 You may be eligible to receive much higher payments than you are currently getting.

 Don’t let the VA short-change you by giving you a lower rating than you deserve.
 If you have a debilitating disability, support from the VA can give you the resources you need to support yourself and your family if you cannot work.
 If you are struggling to get your rating raised by the VA, one of our experienced attorneys can help.